 The table below describes the mandatory options for PGD-Always-ON and additional important options.
 More detail on the options is provided in the following section.

 Options Description

 architecture (-a) Must be set to Lightweight

 Postgres flavour and version (e.gpostgresql A valid flavour and version specifier.

-15) A valia havour and version specifier.

 Options Description Behaviour if omitted platform One of aws, docker, bare.
 Defaults to aws .